Here we try to answer typical questions about our receivers and GNSS in general.

 How long does initialization take?

 Time to first RTK fix is not deterministic, so it will take different amounts of time, depending on your environment.
-With Original Piksi it takes between 5 and 10 minutes.
-With Piksi Multi it takes about a minute.
+With Piksi Multi it takes about a minute from power on, or 5 to 10 seconds after an obstruction that prevents the view of the sky.
+With Piksi v2.3.1 it took between 5 and 10 minutes.

 What accuracy can I expect with only one receiver?